-As of December 31, 2019, the Company's financial instruments consist of cash and cash equivalents, amounts receivable, marketable securities, accounts payable and accrued liabilities and non-recourse debt.
-Cash and cash equivalents are stated at amortized cost.
+As of December 31, 2020, the Company's financial instruments consist of cash and cash equivalents, amounts receivable, marketable securities, accounts payable and accrued liabilities and non-recourse debt.
 Marketable securities are measured at fair value and classified within Level 1.
-The fair values of amounts receivable and accounts payable and accrued liabilities approximate their carrying amounts because of the short-term nature of these instruments.
+The fair values of cash anad cash equivalents, other receivables, amounts receivable from MCC Ramu NiCo Limited and accounts payable and accrued liabilities approximate their carrying amounts because of the short-term nature of these instruments.
 The non-recourse debt is stated at amortized cost, the fair value is not materially different to the carrying amounts, as the interest payable is close to current market rates.